 Note that zone 4 is missing because we only have eight acres, however we have left a wild rocky area of trees, which is effectively a Zone 5 wildlife zone that we pretty much leave alone.
 A suburban block may only have Zone 1 and possibly 2, depending on how often the area is visited and how much maintenance is required, although you could design to have other zones.

-Sectors are used to define the generally direction of external forces such as sun, wind, fire and flood.
+Sectors are used to define the general direction of external forces such as sun, wind, fire and flood.
 The sector analysis informs the placement of elements within the system.
 I think its more appropriate to consider the effect of sectors on Zone 1 and maybe 2, but not so much on the less managed zones.
 I find it very difficult to draw a plan of the house yard, the distances are too large to estimate or measure, and even though I have marked points on the GPS, they are too close together on the GPS map to be useful!
-However, the point of this exercise is to think about the impact of the external energies, and whether my map is perfectly to scale or not, it did get me (and Pete) thinking.
+However, the point of this exercise is to think about the impact of the external energies, and even though my map is not exactly to scale, it did get me (and Pete) thinking.

 Firstly about sun, and most importantly how to place the house to make the most of passive solar design.
 We have orientated our secondhand house facing north so that it will get full sun in winter, but the veranda will protect from sun in summer.
 And from there we could see where the planned house and shed will cast shadows throughout the day, and where to place the garden and food forest so that they benefit from full sun.

 When considering wind and fire, we planned to (and eventually did) build another dam in a hollow between the house and the main fire risk.
 We will also have a clear area of road base around the house and a hedge of fire resistant bushes (not sure what yet).
 The grass in that area will be kept short by the dairy cows and we will clear the undergrowth from beneath the tall trees.